-Under Advanced settings, select Electrode configuration = CE to ground [1].
-Connect the working, counter and reference electrodes to the instrument leads as shown on the Electrode connection diagram [2].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

-Talent connects the working, counter and reference electrodes to the instrument leads.

-Press the Run button to begin the experiment.
 Perform repetitive potential cycles until the voltammograms visually appear to overlap from one cycle to the next [1].

 SCREEN: To be provided by the authors.
 Authors, please upload this screen capture to your project page.

 If the two cathodic peaks of a platinum CV are poorly resolved, estimate the electrode surface area from the double layer capacitance at the electrode-solution interface [1].
 Authors, can you provide a figure showing the poorly resolved peaks to be shown during this step?

 Figure showing two cathodic peaks that are poorly resolved.

+Poorly resolved Peaks

+Better resolved peaks for the same electrode geometry, slower scan rate used to get better resolved peaks (this is Fig. 5B).

 To measure the impedance spectra of a single electrode under open circuit conditions, first submerge the electrode tip of the device in PBS that also contains a platinum wire counter electrode and mercury sulfate reference [1].
 Connect one electrode at a time as the working electrode [2].